School Science Lessons

 * Infection of the eyelid glands (hordeolum, stye).

-3. The germ theory developed by Louis Pasteur and Robert Koch identified the cause of diseases, starting with anthrax and finishing with tuberculosis and plague.
+3. The germ theory developed by Louis Pasteur and Robert Koch identified the cause of diseases, anthrax, tuberculosis and plague.

 The principle of identification was set out in Koch's postulates in 1881: